critium/imhere/README.md

 TODO:

 # Very basic POC
-- [√] Split Objects, into playback and capture
+- [x] Split Objects, into playback and capture
-- [√] Test Server-Client Streaming
+- [x] Test Server-Client Streaming
-- [x] Convert to DataGram (UDP), move to much later on.  this is quite big
+- [ ] Convert to DataGram (UDP), move to much later on.  this is quite big
-- [√] Create 3rd server, for relaying, and sending audio format
+- [x] Create 3rd server, for relaying, and sending audio format
-- [√] Collect n>2 mics
+- [x] Collect n>2 mics
-- [√] set configs
+- [x] set configs
-- [√] mix the sources, run on server
+- [x] mix the sources, run on server
-- [√] Add noise Filtering on capture
+- [x] Add noise Filtering on capture

 # Conver to channels and use disruptor - will need this because we want to mix on each individual channel.
 - [ ] Convert audio client to channel